isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1972.md

 ### Description

-Microsoft Dynamics 365 Business Central (formerly known as Dynamics NAV or Navision) is an innovative Enterprise Resource Planning (ERP) system that automates and streamlines business processes.
-This comprehensive business application for small-to-midsize organizations is scalable, easy to configure, and simple to use.
-If your business outgrows your current financial software or legacy system, Microsoft Dynamics 365 Business Central will be an ideal replacement for your business.
+Microsoft Dynamics 365 Business Central is a business management ERP solution for small and mid-sized organizations that automates and streamlines business processes and helps SMEs to manage their business.
+R Systems is a global technology and analytics services company that helps businesses to achieve speed-to-market, overcome digital barriers, and create business value with their specialized service offerings and consultative business approach.

 ### Details of Solution